Gov. Lee authorizes Tennessee Guard deployment to Southern border as drug crisis surges

 The press release issued Tuesday cites U.S. Customs and Border Protection statistics that show drug seizures along the border continue to increase each month.

-More than 200,000 pounds of fentanyl and methamphetamine — leading drivers of drug overdose — have been seized in 2021 so far, according to the release.
+More than 200,000 pounds of fentanyl and methamphetamine — leading drivers of drug overdose — have been seized so far this year, according to the release.
 Tennessee recorded over 3,000 drug overdose deaths in 2020, a 45% increase from the previous year.

 Lee visited the border six months ago.

-"I wanted to see our troops, and I also wanted to see myself what was going on there," Lee told the Times News, adding he flew a couple of missions during his stay and talked with Tennessee soldiers already serving there, as well as Border Patrol and Texas officials.
+“I wanted to see our troops, and I also wanted to see myself what was going on there,” Lee said, adding that he flew a couple of missions during his stay and talked with Tennessee soldiers already serving there, as well as Border Patrol and Texas officials.

 “I realized we have a serious drug-movement problem over the Southern border, and it’s profoundly impacting Tennesseans,” Lee told the Times News.
 “Tennesseans are dying in record numbers from illegal drugs that are coming across our Southern border and straight into Tennessee.
 And something should be done about that.
 I think we have a failed border policy.
 I have strong belief we ought to do everything we can.”